kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/fluentbit-operator.md

 * `Filter`: Defines filter config sections.
 * `Output`: Defines output config sections.

-Each Input, Parser, Filter, Output represents a Fluent Bit config section, which are selected by FluentBitConfig via label selectors.
+Each Input, Parser, Filter, or Output represents a Fluent Bit config section selected by FluentBitConfig via label selectors.
 The operator watches those objects, constructs the final config, and finally creates a Secret to store the config.
 This secret will be mounted into the Fluent Bit DaemonSet.
 In addition, it supports dynamic reloading, which means it updates the configuration without rebooting the Fluent Bit pods.

 ## Features/Enhancement added since comparison (May 2021)